M-Podi/Line-Follower/README.md

 ### Academic Context
-This Line Follower Robot project was developed as part of the Introduction to Robotics course at UB-FMI.
+This Line Follower Robot project was developed as part of the Introduction to Robotics course at UB-FMI taught by Andrei Dumitriu.

 ### Team
 The project was undertaken by Team "DarkerThanAsphalt", consisting of three participants: